andrearizzomt/raw-aviation-blog/STARTUP_GUIDE.md

 ## 📊 Current Status (from TO_DO_LIST.md)
 - ✅ Strapi CMS is running with all content types (Article, Report, Gallery)
 - ✅ Next.js frontend is running and connected to Strapi
-- ✅ New aviation blog homepage with hero section and latest content showcase
+- ✅ New RAW Aviation homepage with hero section and latest content showcase
 - ✅ Unified Navigation Component handling both desktop and mobile
 - ✅ All navigation links working properly on both desktop and mobile
 - ✅ Fixed header navigation with proper z-index layering